 DIN Metric and BSPP (British Standard Parallel Pipe) are the most common thread styles in Europe.
 DIN-type tube fittings conform to the requirements of ISO 8434-1, DIN 2353, and DIN EN 3850 standards.
 This ensures the interchangeability with leading brands of fittings.

 Both male and female of a metric DIN 2353 24° cone fitting have straight metric threads.
 The tube OD is mated with a 24° seat recessed counter bore of the male fitting.
 The female mating component can be:

 - A metric DIN 2353 female tube fitting

 - Metric tube with a cutting ring and nut

-- 24-degree cone with an O-Ring either welded or end formed on metric tube.
+- 24-degree cone with an O-Ring either welded or end formed on the metric tube.

 2. DIN 2353 Pressure Series